andrastantos/brew/docs/cpu/isa.rst

 Type override for $rA (TYPE_A) and $rB (TYPE_B).

 If either TYPE_A or TYPE_B is set to 0xf, the corresponding register type is not overridden: the type from the register file is used during the subsequent operation.

+.. todo:: type overrides are not supported by the toolchain